microsoft/fabricrealtimelab/modules/module02.md

 Create a final new tab within the queryset by clicking the *+* icon near the top of the window.
 Rename this tab to *Visualizations*.
 We'll use this tab to explore visualizing data.

 KQL supports a large number of [visualizations](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/render-operator?pivots=fabric) by using the *render* operator.
-Enter the query below, which is the same as the StockByTime query but with an additional *render* operation added:
+Run the query below, which is the same as the StockByTime query but with an additional *render* operation added:

 ```text
 StockPrice